Q&As on COVID-19 vaccines: safety, effective, dosing, ethnicity, chemsex, Halal?

 What if I have a history of allergy reactions?

 As in the question above, even people with a history of serious reactions can still use the vaccine.
 This includes people who have reactions to vaccines, medicines or foods.

 However, if you currently need to carry an anti-allergy syringe, you need to be vaccinated in a clinic in case a reaction occurs.

 Two health workers in the UK with a history of severe reactions did react to the Pfizer vaccine.
 Both people have now recovered.
 More information will be collected on cases like this.

-Can I develop an allergic reaction to the vaccine?
+Can I develop an allergic reaction to COVID-19 vaccines?

 Anyone with a history of severe allergy reactions can still use these vaccines.
 But they should discuss the risk/benefits with their doctor.

 However, anyone who has a severe reaction to the first dose of these vaccines, should not take the second dose.